Messmer High School

-Messmer High School is a private, Roman Catholic high school in Milwaukee, Wisconsin, United States.
-It is located in the Roman Catholic Archdiocese of Milwaukee.
+Messmer High School is a private Catholic high school in Milwaukee, Wisconsin.
+It is located in the Archdiocese of Milwaukee.

 Messmer High School was established in 1926 as Diocesan High School.
 It was renamed after Archbishop Sebastian Messmer in 1928.

+From September 1997 to September 1998, due to a school voucher program, the number of students increased by almost 20%, to 366, and 30 students were on a wait list as of the latter month; years prior, the school did not have a waiting list.

+Athletics

+Messmer's teams are nicknamed the Bishops, and they are currently members of the Midwest Classic Conference.